adamdaniel

 The everglades are soulless,

-No person ventures there,
+And no person ventures there,

 The trees at night a lonely sight,